Where Do Silverfish Come From and How Do You Get Rid of Them?

 Silverfish can't swim or fly.
 But they can wriggle very fast. ullstein bild/Getty Images

 If you've ever gone through old boxes in your attic and spotted some silverfish, you might be grossed out.
-But where do silverfish come from, and, are they dangerous, and how do you get rid of them?
+But where do silverfish come from, are they dangerous, and how do you get rid of them?

 Advertisement